ocsi0520/mjml-email-builder/docs/mistakes.md

 Eventually, in order to use them I referenced those two files directly from index.html as a simple script.

 For simple `npm run start` this was enough.
 But in order to bundle it when using `npm run build` I basically needed to copy their minified version.
-You can see that _rollup.config.js_ in line 25,27.
+You can see that in [_rollup.config.js_](../rollup.config.js?plane1#L25).

 **Key takeaway**: write your JS software in the era of ES modules. 😁